 Ever park on double yellow lines or forget your permit?
 Read on to discover where to watch out for with the UK’s best and worst places to get a parking ticket.
 Plus, find out how much money is made from your motoring mistakes and what to do if you receive an expensive fine.

 - Parking violations cost Brits an average of £132 million each year

-- Islington issues the most parking penalties, punishing over 1.1 million motorists – more than all of Northern Ireland
+- Islington issues the most parking penalties, issuing over 1.1 million tickets – more than all of Northern Ireland

 - Edinburgh is the worst city for reprimanding drivers outside London, with over 850,000 fines issued

 - Kensington and Chelsea employ the most traffic wardens (108) – that’s one in seven of the borough’s population